newrelic/rpm_contrib/README.md

 The `rpm_contrib` gem contains instrumentation for the New Relic RPM agent contributed by the community of RPM users.
 It requires the RPM Agent to run.

-To use the contrib gem, install the `rpm_contrib` gem from gemcutter.
+To use the rpm_contrib gem, install the `rpm_contrib` gem from rubygems.org.
 It will also install the required version of the `newrelic_rpm` gem if it's not already installed.

+For Rails 3.0 and later, add this dependency to your Gemfile:

+    gem 'rpm_contrib'

 For Rails 2.1 and later, add this dependency to your in your environment.rb:

     config.gem 'rpm_contrib'

-For other frameworks, make sure you load rubygems if it isn't already, then just require the contrib gem:
+For other frameworks, make sure you load rubygems if it isn't already, then just require the rpm_contrib gem:

     require 'rubygems'
     require 'rpm_contrib'